Skip to content

 Test the FTP Connection

-Use an FTP client or the command-line tool to test the connection.
-For command-line testing:
+Use an FTP client or the command-line tool to test the connection:

 Bash